NSCA CPT Study Guide

 Starting Position

-Every new exercise demonstration for a client should start with a stable starting position being shown.
+Every new exercise demonstration for a client should start with a stable starting position shown.

 With standing exercise, we see the position best when you are at shoulder or hip-width with the feet.

-With machines it is important to adjust the seat and pads to the height of the person doing the move.
+With machines, it is important to adjust the seat and pads to the height of the person making a move.

 Five-Point Body Contact Position